-Note Only one CP1W-CIF41 can be mounted in one CP1L and CP1H PLC.
-If two CP1W-CIF41 Ethernet Option Boards are mounted in the PLC, the CP1W-CIF41 mounted on Option Board slot1 (left side) will run in abnormal status and ERR indicator will be ON.
+Note If two CP1W-CIF41 (unit version 1.0) Ethernet Option Boards are mounted on the CP1L/CP1H PLC, the CP1W-CIF41 mounted on Option Board slot1 (left side) will run in abnormal status and ERR indicator will be ON.
 If the ladder program operates the with CP1W-CIF41 fatal error, the PLC will generate the non-fatal error.